 Intention and Practice Leads to Improvement

-It’s always inspiring to see that, with some dedicated thinking time and practice time, how much people’s skills in problem solving, question asking, and listening can advance.
-For example, in this class over two days, people get at least 90-120 minutes to work through a problem they own, and then play 3-4 sessions of “catchball” with others as both the problem owner and the coach.
-Their questions are dramatically improved on the second day with just some focused practice (see image of questions above)!
+For example, in this class over two days, people got at least 90-120 minutes to work through a problem they own, and then practice 3-4 sessions of “catchball” (asking and receiving questions) with others as both the problem owner and the coach.

-Additional articles
+Additional resources

 What is your experience?